frasermarlow/singer-getting-started/README.md

 > 3.5.3

-Note that the steps only have to be done once in your development environment, and you don't have to repeat them for each tap.
+Note that the steps listed above only have to be done once in your development environment, and you don't have to repeat them for each tap.

 ### Part 3: Installing and running a tap and target